The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Roborock: Find discounts on tons of vacuum models through Dec.
 4.

-• Roku: Starting Nov.
-13, get $12 off Roku Express, $25 off Roku Streaming Stick 4K, $30 off Roku Ultra and $50 off Roku Streambar.
+• Roku: Get $12 off Roku Express, $25 off Roku Streaming Stick 4K, $30 off Roku Ultra and $50 off Roku Streambar.
 Check out our Roku recommendations, then shop the sale with confidence.

 • Samsung: Shop some of the deepest discounts of the year on the latest smartphones, watches, laptops, tablets and more.